Skip to Content

 Why is my Philodendron birkin growing slowly?

-Slow growth and leaves that are small and pale could mean that your Philodendron birkin plant isn’t receiving enough fertilizer.
+Slow growth and small and pale leaves could mean that your Philodendron birkin plant isn’t receiving enough fertilizer.
 The plant needs nutrients, such as magnesium, to thrive.

 How do I make my Philodendron birkin bigger?